 - Talk to top management in the language they understand better. i.e. language of money.

-- Take quality objective seriously.
-It is very important to stick to quality objective set by the top management.
+- Take quality objectives seriously.
+It is very important to stick to the quality objectives set by the top management.

-- Ensure the quality performance indicators are integral part of performance review.
-This could be made possible if we make quality activities part of management review meeting.
+- Ensure the quality performance indicators are an integral part of the performance review.
+This could be made possible if we make quality activities part of the management review meeting.

 You may like to know the difference between quality control and quality assurance.